tcltk/tcl/doc/markdown/FileSystem.md

 : Filled with a value containing the result of the operation.

 [\*resultPtr]{.carg .out type="Tcl_Obj"}
-: Preallocated value in which to store (using **Tcl\_ListObjAppendElement**) the list of files or directories which are successfully matched.
+: Preallocated value in which to store (using [Tcl\_ListObjAppendElement][ListObj]) the list of files or directories which are successfully matched.

 [mode]{.carg .in type="int"}
 : Mask consisting of one or more of R\_OK, W\_OK, X\_OK and F\_OK.
 R\_OK, W\_OK and X\_OK request checking whether the file exists and  has  read, write and  execute  permissions, respectively.
 F\_OK just requests checking for the existence of the file.